kotlinhow/kotlin-how/content/level-one/twosum-1-a.md

 }
 ```

-Here's the same brute force solution in Kotlin, using lamdas with a more functional flow:
+Here's the same brute force solution in Kotlin, using lamdas for a more functional style:

 ```java
 fun twoSum(nums: IntArray, target: Int): IntArray {